AN AMERICAN ICON

 • 1987 •

 Leigh Products divests its interest in the company and sells Bromwell Housewares outright to a private investor.
-Under new ownership in the late 1980s, Bromwell Housewares sustains its success and continues to distribute its namesake, mass market household goods to nationwide discount stores, hardware stores, supermarkets, and drug stores, including Walmart, K-Mart, Target, and Ace Hardware.
-It is estimated that 1 in 4 American households owns a Bromwell product.
+Under new ownership in the late 1980s, Bromwell Housewares sustains its success and continues to distribute its namesake, mass market goods to nationwide discount stores, hardware stores, supermarkets, and drug stores, including Walmart, K-Mart, Target, and Ace Hardware.
+At this point, it is estimated that 1 in 4 American households owns a Bromwell product.

 Relocation of Headquarters